opsani/servo-sfx/README.md

 * `warmup`:  period in seconds after adjustment when a measurement is not taken (sleep).
 Default `0`.
 * `duration`:  period of measurement in seconds.
 Default `120`.

 All other configuration is provided to this driver through a YAML descriptor `config.yaml` to be provided in the same directory as the driver on the servo itself.
-Here is an example of such a configuration parameters:
+Here is an example of such a descriptor:

 ```
 sfx:
+    pre_cmd_async: 'ab -c 10 -rkl -t 1000 http://c4:8080/'
+    metrics:
+        perf:
-    flow_program:  'data('pod_network_transmit_bytes_total',filter('kubernetes_namespace','abc')).mean().publish()'
+            flow_program:  "data('pod_network_transmit_bytes_total',filter('kubernetes_namespace','abc')).mean().publish()"
             time_aggr:     avg
             space_aggr:    sum
-    pre_cmd_async: 'ab -c 10 -rkl -t 1000 http://c4:8080/'
+            unit:          bytes
 ```

+The `config.yaml` descriptor must include at least one named metric.
+If the metric name is `perf` the value of this metric will be used by default as the performance measurement during optimization.
+Multiple named metrics may also be used to compute a performance measurement using a formula defined in the operator override descriptor.
+In addition to the metrics specification, this descriptor supports the following configuration:

+* `pre_cmd_async`:  Bash shell command to execute prior to warmup.
+This optional command may be a string or a list.
+This command is executed asynchronously with stdout/stderr directed to /dev/null.
+If the process is still running after measurement, it is terminated.
+This command is suitable for generating load during measurement, typically for testing purposes, as in the example above.
+* `pre_cmd`:  Bash shell command to execute prior to warmup.
+This optional command may be a string or a list.
+* `post_cmd`:  Bash shell command to execute after measurement.
+This optional command may be a string or a list.
+* `stream_endpoint`:  endpoint for SignalFx stream API.
+Default `https://stream.signalfx.com`.

-The `config.yaml` descriptor supports the following configuration:
+Each metric in the metrics section of the `config.yaml` descripor supports the following configuration:

 * `flow_program`: a SignalFlow program (e.g. used to query time-series metrics).
 Required.
 * `flow_immediate`:  boolean indicating whether or not to adjust the measurement stop timestamp so the SignalFlow computation does not wait for future data to become available.
 Default `False`.
 * `flow_resolution`:  the minimum desired data resolution, in milliseconds.
 Default `None` (use the default minimum time resolution)
 * `time_aggr`:  aggregation method for space aggregate values (used to create a single `perf` metric).
 One of avg|max|min|sum.
 Default `avg`.
 * `space_aggr`:  aggregation method for all values at a given time.
 One of avg|max|min|sum.
 Default `avg`.
-* `pre_cmd_async`:  Bash shell command to execute prior to warmup.
-This optional command may be a string or a list.
-This command is executed asynchronously with stdout/stderr directed to /dev/null.
-If the process is still running after measurement, it is terminated.
-This command is suitable for generating load during measurement, typically for testing purposes, as in the example above.
-* `pre_cmd`:  Bash shell command to execute prior to warmup.
-This optional command may be a string or a list.
-* `post_cmd`:  Bash shell command to execute after measurement.
-This optional command may be a string or a list.
-* `stream_endpoint`:  endpoint for SignalFx stream API.
-Default `https://stream.signalfx.com`.

-**TBD** implementation required...
-* `metric_name`:  metric name.
-Default `perf`.
-* `metric_unit`:  metric unit, returned by the `describe` command.
-Default '' (empty string).